 A typical EBT application starts with gathering your documents.
-An EBT license requires that you’re either already open and conducting business or that you’re within 10 days of buying or opening a store that will serve EBT customers.
-If your store is already open and operating, you’ll need to share certain documents such as your business’ tax return for the previous year; social security cards and driver’s licenses for each owner, member, manager or partner in the business; as well as a copy of each business license, lottery license, alcohol license and tobacco license that your store has obtained.
+An EBT license requires that you're either already open and conducting business or that you're within 10 days of buying or opening a store that will serve EBT customers.
+If your store is already open and operating, you'll need to share certain documents such as:

-After you’ve gathered all your documentation, you’ll have to register for a USDA account online.
+After you've gathered all your documentation, you'll have to register for a USDA account online.
 A USDA eAuthentication account can be obtained via their web application process.
 Simply follow the instructions and register for an account.
-Once your account has been registered, you’ll need to activate your account according to the email process, whereas activating your USDA account will enable you to apply for becoming an EBT retailer via the SNAP application.
-That said, if you own 10 or more stores, you’ll have to apply as a multi-store owner or MSO.
+Once your account has been registered, activate your account according to the email process.
+Activating your USDA account will enable you to apply for becoming an EBT retailer via the SNAP application.
+That said, if you own 10 or more stores, you'll have to apply as a multi-store owner or MSO.

-When you start your application, you’ll have 30 days to complete it, including supplying all necessary information and submitting the completed application.
-If you manage not to complete your application within 30 days, it’ll be deleted and you’ll have to start over, so it’s important to complete your EBT retailer application within the time allotted.
-Note that you’ll need the names, addresses and social security numbers for each store owner and manager, as well as sales information for the store in question as you work your way through the application.
+When you start your application, you'll have 30 days to complete it.
+This includes supplying necessary information and submitting the completed application.
+If you manage not to complete your application within 30 days, it'll be deleted and you'll have to start over.
+So it's important to complete your EBT retailer application within the time allotted.
+Note that you'll need the names, addresses and social security numbers for each store owner and manager.
+You will also need sales information for the store in question as you work your way through the application.

 Once you've submitted the required information, you may also have to submit additional information to complete your application.
 You may receive communication through email or regular mail with instructions on how to submit this additional information, but it's also visible at the end of your application, so don't assume that you're done with the application when you reach the end.

 After submitting the completed application and all necessary documentation, you can check your application status directly with the FNS.
-Once you sign in you’ll be able to see the status of your application, as well as any additional information or what you may need to do to push the application along.
-If any additional information is needed, you’ll be contacted by the FNS.
+Once you sign in you'll be able to see the status of your application.
+If any additional information is needed, you'll be contacted by the FNS.
 If you have any questions about your application, you can also call the SNAP Retailer Service Center at 1-877-823-4369.

 Additional SNAP and EBT Information

-Grocery stores that are interested in EBT processing equipment to accept EBT payments should know that EBT machines are now required by law to report all EBT income directly to the IRS.
+EBT machines are now required by law to report all EBT income directly to the IRS.
 This went into effect in 2012 and affects all EBT point of sale purchases.
-Along with each purchase, your business’ tax information must also be passed over to the IRS so that they can associate the payment with your business.
+Along with each purchase, your business' tax information must also be passed over to the IRS.
 This means that any and all EBT processing equipment must be configured to report this information to the IRS.

 If you neglect to report your EBT sales information to the IRS, the law states that the money will be held back from your bank deposits until you can remedy the issue.
-While you can certainly configure your existing point of sale machines to report this information to the IRS, most grocery businesses have actually opted to obtain new EBT processing equipment that does this automatically, thereby minimizing any issues.
+While you can certainly configure your existing point of sale machines to report this information to the IRS, most grocery businesses obtained new EBT processing equipment that does this automatically, thereby minimizing any issues.
 That can help make processing EBT payments easier, as well as reducing the burden on you as the retailer.

 Streamline Your EBT Payments With VMS